only-cliches/snap-db/README.md

 - `limit` (number, default: -1): limit the number of entries collected by this stream.
 This number represents a maximum number of entries and may not be reached if you get to the end of the range first.
 A value of -1 means there is no limit.
 When reverse=true the entries with the highest keys will be returned instead of the lowest keys.

+- `keys` (boolean, default: true): whether the results should contain keys.
+Set to false to only get values.

 - `values` (boolean, default: true): whether the results should contain values.
 Set to false to only get keys.

 - `offset` Cannot be used in combination with `gt`, `gte`, `lt`, or `lte` properties.
 Defines an offset from the beginning of the key list to start streaming.
 If reverse=true the offset will be from the end of the key list.